USS Tempest (PC-2): Service history

 The Coast Guard acquired five of the Navy's Cyclone-class patrol ship beginning on 1 October 2004.
 The Coast Guard initiated the action because of its aging fleet, increased operational hours following the terrorist attack on 9/11, delays in delivery of the converted 123-foot patrol boats, and the continued deployment of 110-foot cutters to the Persian Gulf, all of which created a gap in patrol boat availability.
 The transfer immediately lessened shortfalls in patrol boat hours.
 The Navy and Coast Guard signed an agreement in August 2004, that allowed five ships to be under the operational command of the Coast Guard.
 Two of the five ships were scheduled to be returned to the Navy in 2008; the remainder in 2011.

 The Memorandum of Understanding directed the Navy to retain ownership as well as the responsibility for all life cycle management/maintenance, depot management, and casualty corrective service through 2008.
 The Coast Guard assumed the "responsibility for crew assignment, cutter funding, retrofitting, operation and management."
 Tempest was decommissioned and transferred to the Coast Guard, which reclassified her as WPC-2, on September 30, 2004.
 The Coast Guard operated her until 22 August 2008, when she was returned to the Navy.

 In 2013, Tempest shifted homeport to Naval Support Activity Bahrain.
 While deployed to the Persian Gulf, on 24 August 2016, Squall fired three warning shots from a .50 in cal. machine gun at an Iranian Revolutionary Guard Navy fast attack craft that approached within 200 yd of Tempest.
 The fast attack craft had ignored radio calls to veer off as well as warning flares.

 On 7 March 2022, the ship was decommissioned during a ceremony at Naval Support Activity Bahrain.
+On 30 March 2022, this ship was commissioned as RBNS Al-Gurariyah (70).